carrieroroberto/brain_tumor_segmentation_matlab/README.md

 **Step 3: Exploratory Data Analysis (EDA)**
 1. Open and run the `data_exploration.m` script.
-2. **What to expect:** This script isolates a single patient and generates plots of the 4 MRI sequences, their respective intensity histograms (excluding the background), and an interactive 3D rendering (`volshow`) of the FLAIR volume.
+2. **What to expect:** This script isolates a single patient and generates plots of the 4 MRI sequences, their respective intensity histograms, and an interactive 3D rendering (`volshow`) of the volume.

 **Step 4: Pipeline Execution**
 1. Open and run the `main.m` script.
 2. **What to expect:** The script will automatically loop through the dataset.
 You will see real-time updates in the MATLAB **Command Window** showing the Dice Score for each of the 5 configurations per patient.
 3. **Outputs:** The `results/` folder contains:
    - `plots/`: PNG figures generated and saved during the execution for segmentation and intermediate results.
-   - `metrics/detailed.csv`: A Spreadsheet containing Dice, Sensitivity, and Precision for every single patient.
+   - `metrics/detailed.csv`: Spreadsheet containing Dice, Sensitivity, and Precision for every single patient.
    - `metrics/global.csv`: The final aggregate metrics.

 ## Project Architecture